Tank-Sun/jungle/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+Through building this app, I practiced my skill of adding features in MVC pattern with Ruby on Rails, my ways of interacting with data base through Active Record, and writing various types of test abilities (including RSpec and Cypress on Rails).

+## Screenshots

 ## Setup

 1. Run `bundle install` to install dependencies